 Travel Bucket List: “I try to visit different cities every chance I get—one day, I’d love to go to Italy, Ireland, and New Zealand.”Email Meagan Grohol

-Why She Chose Architecture: “As a kid, I loved making blanket forts in our den and was continuously redesigning my room.
+Why She Chose Architecture: “As a kid, I loved making blanket forts in our living room and was continuously redesigning my room.
 I’ve always enjoyed building and creating things, so architecture just seemed like the right fit.”

 It was the idea of designing homes that originally inspired Melissa to become an architect.
 While new to the profession, she is enjoying working on all project types and continuing to learn as an intern architect.